nopnop2002/esp-idf-Bluetooth-SPP/README.md

 # esp-idf-Bluetooth-SPP
-Classic Bluetooth SPP Profile for esp-idf.
+Classic Bluetooth SPP example for esp-idf.
 You can communicate in Classic Bluetooth SPP Profile using 2 of ESP32.

 I modified from this.